Miguel-Alessio/Tema-2-IOCLA/README.md

 ## Coding Style & README (10p)

-To be able to use your solutions in the implementation of the secret algorithm, Alex needs well-structured and readable assembly code that follows a few good practice rules:
+To be able to use your solutions in the implementation of the secret algorithm, Eli needs well-structured and readable assembly code that follows a few good practice rules:

 - writing readable code
 - consistent indentation (the recommendation is to place labels at the beginning of the line and indent instructions with one tab)